DomiR/rxjs-commented-operators/Introduction.md

 }
 ```

-Within thia newly created observable we will subscribe only to the source observable,
+Within this newly created observable we will subscribe only to the source observable,
 when the newly created returned observable is subscribed to.

 ```js